turborat/shampoo/README.md

 # shampoo
 A serverless, high-performance data cache.
-The name is an amalgamation of an implementation detail and my favorite breakfast.

 The orignal idea was something like redis but good.
 The project ignited when I realised it was possible to accomplish in a performant, serverless fashion by relying